SuperDARN/theses_dissertations/README.md

-# theses_dissertations
+# SuperDARN Theses & Dissertations
-List of SuperDARN-related theses and dissertations
+This repository contains an archive of SuperDARN-related theses and dissertations.